docker-hy/docker-hy.github.io/pages/part1/section-1.md

 ![]({{ "/images/1/container.png" | absolute_url }})

-Containers include the application and its dependencies, and nothing else.
+The above image illustrates how containers include the application and its dependencies.
+These containers are isolated so that they don't interfere with each other or the software running outside of the containers.
+In case you need to interact with them or enable interactions between them, Docker offers tools to do so.

 ## Benefits from containers ##